THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Hamilton Island is the base for a variety of tours, from diving the Great Barrier Reef to a beach day on Whitehaven Beach.

 There are no private cars on Hamilton Island.
-The preferred method of transportation is golf carts, which are called buggies in Australia.
+Most people use the preferred method of transportation: golf carts!
+Australians call golf carts buggies.
 Buggies can be rented hourly or daily.

 Otherwise, there’s the free shuttle bus that tours all over the island.